ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

        - Select the `revanced-patches` project and add the `build` task
        - Optionally, add the `revanced-integrations` project and the `build` task

-       Make sure the `Build` task of the `revanced-cli` project is the last task in the list
+       Ensure the `Build` task of the `revanced-cli` project is the last task in the list.

 > [!WARNING]
 > With every release in the `revanced-patches` and `revanced-integrations` projects, the names of the artifacts change.
 > **Do not forget to update them in the run configuration program arguments when you pull new commits.**

 > [!TIP]
-> In order to test the `revanced-patcher` and `revanced-library` projects, publish them to your local maven repository
+> To test the `revanced-patcher` and `revanced-library` projects, publish them to your local maven repository
 > by running `./gradlew publishToMavenLocal`.
-> You can now use them as dependencies in your local projects such as in `revanced-patches` or `revanced-cli`.
+> You can now use them as dependencies in local projects such as `revanced-patches` or `revanced-cli`.

 ## 5. ⚠️ Troubleshoot your development environment